A-Locke/a-locke/cloud/aws-n8n-addons/README.md

 This module guides you through:
 - Setting up IAM roles for EC2 to securely interact with AWS
+- Setting up IAM user in case of experiencing issues with roles
 - Creating a test Lambda function
 - Setting up a secure S3 bucket
 - Building an `n8n` workflow to tie everything together